tobua/indicate/README.md

 ### React Native

-See [indicate/plugins/react-native](https://github.com/tobua/indicate/tree/main/plugins/react-native) note that this plugin is quite different and has some drawbacks compared to the web version.
+See [react-native-indicate](https://github.com/tobua/react-native-indicate) but note that this plugin is quite different and has some drawbacks compared to the web version.

 ## Options